 Museum of Jurassic Technology

 Lead developer Dana’s favorite museum, The Museum of Jurassic Technology, is located in Culver City, California.
 The small, offbeat museum is dedicated to the advancement of knowledge and the appreciation of the natural sciences, from its humble beginnings.
-Its collection of curiosities include both artistic exhibits like the wonder-rooms as well as scientific ones.
+Its collection of curiosities includes both artistic exhibits like the wonder-rooms as well as scientific ones.

 After marveling at nature’s phenomena and getting a little weirded out, you can enjoy Georgian tea and cookies in the Russian-style Tula Tea Room, a miniature reconstruction of the study of Tsar Nicolas II from the Winter Palace in St. Petersburg, Russia.